Wisconsin Expungement laws & lawyers

 A few moments of bad choices can result in a lifetime of bad outcomes when a minor mistake results in a permanent devastating mark on a person's public record.
 That mark, as you are probably more than aware, can prevent you from obtaining a certain job, getting a loan, or getting or even keeping your security clearance.
 Wisconsin criminal records are open to the public.
 When that past criminal record is affecting your life and preventing you from achieving your goals, it is time to take action - it is time to seek an Expungement.

-A prior criminal record can be erased through a process called "Expungement" or "Expunction".
+A prior criminal record may be able to be erased through a process called "Expungement" or "Expunction".
 Sometimes referred to as sealing a criminal record, erasing a record, expunction or Expungement, the process results in the removal of a criminal record from public review.
 Read more at What is an Expungement.

 Under Wisconsin open record laws, civil and criminal records of adults can be made available for public inspection with very few exceptions.
 See criminal records and Wisconsin Open Records laws.